Wenlab/Online-Zebrafish-Optogenetic-System/README.md

 ![pipeline](pipeline/pipeline.png)

 The working code is in [optogenetic-src](10-optogenetic-src).
-Code for offline fast reconstruction is in [4bin-reconstruction](01-4bin-reconstruction).
 Code for organizing dataset and training affine network is in [affine-network](02-affine-CNNnetwork).
 Code for generating Galvo voltage matrix is in [initialization](00-initialization).